This article will explain in detail Pomeranian shedding and answer your question "do Pomeranians shed a lot?"

 The quicker you remove the dead coat, the faster new hair will grow in its place.
 Brushing daily will also reduce the need to remove your Pom’s dead coat from your furniture and clothing.

 You need to remember that if a dead coat isn’t removed speedily, it will become matted and that often leads to skin yeast infections and other canine ailments.
 If a matt occurs, it requires lots of work to extricate it without cutting it off.

-However, you need to groom your Pomeranian regularly to control the loose coat and avoid having hair spread all around your home
+However, you need to groom your Pomeranian regularly to control the loose coat and avoid having hair spread all around your home:

-1. The best type of brush to use when your Pom is shedding is a large, soft slicker brush, together with a large dog comb and a good quality pin brush.
+- 1. The best type of brush to use when your Pom is shedding is a large, soft slicker brush, together with a large dog comb and a good quality pin brush.
 If you’re able to run a comb through your Pomeranian’s coat without any hair coat coming out, brushing for that session is complete.

 - 2. Plan a schedule for when you will do the grooming.
 It’s easier to do when you have the task included in the plan for a busy day.
 Some owners enjoy doing it after dinner, while they relax in front of the TV.

-3. If you have nice weather, do it outside if you can.
+- 3. If you have nice weather, do it outside if you can.
 Warm, dry weather is ideal.
 Doing the grooming outside helps reduce the mess.

-4. If your pet has been a member of your family for more than a year and you haven’t tried using a tape lint roller on your carpet, you’ll be amazed at what you’ll find.
+- 4. If your pet has been a member of your family for more than a year and you haven’t tried using a tape lint roller on your carpet, you’ll be amazed at what you’ll find.
 Regular vacuum cleaners aren’t powerful enough to grab all dog hair.
 Get a vacuum that’s designed for pet owners and the better models have special filters that can catch allergens that may affect your pet and your human family as well.

-5. Don’t forget parts of your Pom’s coat.
+- 5. Don’t forget parts of your Pom’s coat.
 When he sheds, many owners mainly work on their pets’ backs due to it being the biggest area.
 However, fur can fall from any part of your pet’s body, and that includes his tail.
-So, the best way to deal with a heavy shed is to start brushing the underneath area first - e.g. the tummy area, then move to the chest area, hairs on the legs, ruff, pants, tail and then move onto to the back last.
+So, the best way to deal with a heavy shed is to start brushing the underneath area first - e.g. the tummy area, then move to the chest area, hairs on the legs, ruff, pants, tail, and then move on to the back last.